masc4424/ATCdash_api_token/README.md

 # ATCdash_api_token

+Developed solely for support team work purposes, this project is part of Adamas Tech Consultancy

 ## About the Project
 The project I have created is a responsive dashboard that aims to monitor various E-commerce segments.
 These segments include Payment and Registration, which are vital aspects of any E-commerce platform.
 By monitoring these segments, the dashboard can quickly identify any issues or glitches that might arise and ensure that customers can complete their transactions seamlessly.